 Enrolling an academically qualified, diverse student body is essential to the University's mission.
 The academic and social environment of the campus is greatly enhanced, and our educational environment prepares students to contribute to and thrive in a global society.

 We believe that selecting students from a highly talented group of applicants requires an individual assessment of all application materials submitted for each student; every application is read in its entirety.

-Admission decisions are based on a very careful, overall assessment of each student's academic preparation and performance, as well as the additional information provided in the application, based on the primary and secondary factors listed below.
-The strongest consideration in the decision is given to the primary factors.
+Admission decisions are based on a very careful, overall assessment of each student's academic preparation and performance, as well as the additional information provided in the application, based on the academic and context factors listed below.
+The strongest consideration in the decision is given to the academic factors.
 Note that no single factor is the deciding factor in the decision.
 Applicants are first considered for admission to the colleges listed in their application, in the order in which they are listed.
 Then, applicants automatically are considered for other U of M freshman-admitting colleges that may be a good fit with their academic interests and preparation.

 Individual circumstances such as those listed below are also considered as part of the overall assessment of each application and may factor into individual decisions.

 A very strong curriculum during high school will enhance students' success in college, because college courses build on the skills and knowledge taught in high school.
 The senior year is especially important, and we expect students to continue with math and science for all four years of high school.

 Applicants are expected to complete the minimum course requirements listed below.
 Admission is competitive and successful applicants typically exceed these requirements.

 |English - 4 years||Emphasis on writing, including instruction in reading and speaking skills and in literary understanding and appreciation.|

 |Mathematics - 4 years||Including two years of algebra, and one year of geometry.
 Courses strong in quantitative methodology may be used to meet this requirement.
 See a list of sample courses that meet this requirement.|